aristov/jste/README.md

 - Convenient JS-compatible syntax
 - Secure, escaping strings by default
 - Cross-platform, works both in NodeJS and in the browser
-- Support for ES2015 named imports
+- Support for ESM named imports
 - Small footprint, 4KB after gzip
 - Compatible with Express